 3rd party candidate for Minnesota's 2nd Congressional District dies, forcing Feb. special election

-(FOX 9) - A candidate for Minnesota’s Second Congressional District seat from the Legal Marijuana Now Party has died, meaning the race will be postponed until February.
+(FOX 9) - A candidate for Minnesota’s Second Congressional District seat from the Legal Marijuana Now Party has died, meaning the election will be postponed until February.

 “I want to offer condolences to the family and friends of Mr. Weeks,” Simon said in a release.
 “The loss of any of us is a tragedy, and that’s felt especially in someone who has put his energy into a campaign to serve in public office.”